 You can earn 3X Miles on Delta purchases & 1X mile for every eligible dollar spent on purchases.

 This card does come with a $550 annual fee and no foreign transaction fees.
 Seems hefty but perks like being able to check your first bag free on Delta flights.
-In addition, you can enjoy complimentary access into the Delta SkyClubs for you when travelling on a Delta flight, complimentary access to The Centurion Lounge or Escape Lounge - The Centurion Studio Partner when you book a Delta flight with your Reserve Card., fee credit for Global Entry or TSA PreCheck.
+In addition, you can enjoy complimentary access into the Delta SkyClubs for you when travelling on a Delta flight, complimentary access to The Centurion Lounge when you book a Delta flight with your Reserve Card., fee credit for Global Entry or TSA PreCheck.
 (See Rates & Fees)

 If you travel with Southwest Airlines, then the Southwest Rapid Rewards® Priority Credit Card is the best rewards card.
 You’ll earn points you can use in airline’s frequent flyer program, Rapid Rewards®.

-The Southwest Rapid Rewards Priority Credit Card offers 40,000 bonus points after spending $1,000 on purchases in the first 3 months.
+The Southwest Rapid Rewards® Priority Credit Card offers 50,000 bonus points after spending $1,000 on purchases in the first 3 months.

 In addition, you'll earn 7,500 bonus points after your Cardmember anniversary each year.